jackson15j/cv/craig_astill_cv.md

   [Cisco TelePresence Conductor] product, which was a load balancer for the [Cisco TelePresence MCU] and [Cisco TelePresence Server] to enable efficient use of geo-located Conference resources.
-* Python based testing with further development work of our in-house Python/Twisted test framework.
+* Automated Python based testing with further development work of our in-house Python/Twisted test framework.
 * Python/Twisted based feature development with Erlang at the transaction layer.